Skip to main content

 In his short, audacious, and quite remarkable novel, Lamar Herrin seeks to reveal Lee and Stonewall Jackson not through their campaigns but through the spirit that made those campaigns successful.

-In the Republic’s direst hour, he took command.
+In the republic’s direst hour, he took command.
 In the black days after Bull Run, he won West Virginia for the Union.
 He raised a magnificent army and led it forth to meet his “cautious & weak” opponent, Robert E. Lee.
 Why hasn’t history been kinder to George B. McClellan?

-Gen. George B. McClellan possessed a particular talent for dramatic gesture, and on the afternoon of September 14, 1862, at South Mountain in western Maryland, he surpassed himself.
+General George B. McClellan possessed a particular talent for dramatic gesture, and on the afternoon of September 14, 1862, at South Mountain in western Maryland, he surpassed himself.

 Conjectural or speculative history can be a silly game, as in “What if the Roman legions had machine guns?”
 But this historian argues that to enlarge our knowledge and understanding it sometimes makes very good sense to ask …